mahebeaud/Mahebeaud/README.md

 - 📚 I work intensively in **cybersecurity** on several platforms such as Hack the Box and TryHackMe in order to improve my skills in the field.
 - 🔭 I’m currently studying at **Epitech** and i'm looking for an internship !
-- ✈️ Next year, I will be furthering my education at the **University of Brockport** in the United States of America.

 <h3 align="left">Connect with me:</h3>
 <p align="left">